Omarkhaled711/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet: print alphabet in lowercase using putchar function
 3-print_alphabets: print alphabet (lowercase then uppercas) using putchar function
 4-print_alphabt.c: print alphabet in lowercase except for 'e' and 'q' using putchar fucntion
 5-print_numbers.c: print numbers from 0 to 9
+6-print_numberz.c: print numbers from 0 to 9 using putchar function